-1. Students who incur an injury or other medically related incident that may place them at risk of acquiring a communicable disease, during the performance of activities as a part of their experiential placement, must immediately seek medical attention.
-The incident must be reported by the student, at the earliest opportunity, to their preceptor who will contact appropriate institutional/corporate offices and to the Associate Dean, Professional Programs.
-Required documentation must be completed.
-The Associate Dean, Professional Programs will follow up to assure that documentation is completed and that appropriate counselling is provided.
+Students who incur an injury or other medically related incident that may place them at risk of acquiring a communicable disease, during the performance of activities as a part of their experiential placement, must immediately seek medical attention.
+The incident must be reported by the student, at the earliest opportunity, to their preceptor and the Office of Experiential Education to ensure that required documentation is completed.